doodspav/coc-api-image/README.md

 Bear in mind that api keys are IP specific.

-Put the api key in the api_key variable in main_profile.py in line 10.
+Put the api key in the api_key variable in main_profile.py on line 10.

 Use the example.py file to create an image in the same folder that everything else is in.
 The image will be called test.jpg.